-After a productive work week, kick back in Northern Virginia at your favorite winery or brewery, explore historic sites and estates or take in beautiful vistas from a state park.
+After a productive work week, enjoy one of the many fun things to do in Northern Virginia, whether it’s spending time at a favorite winery or brewery, exploring historic sites and estates or taking in beautiful vistas from a state park.

-Northern Virginia has no shortage of options for weekend fun.
-The area’s known for its deep history in Civil War sites, buildings and battlefields—but don’t forget about Mount Vernon, George Washington’s 500 acre estate, or U.S. Marine Corps War Memorial and Arlington National Cemetery in Arlington.
+Looking for fun activities in Northern Virginia?
+The region has no shortage of options to keep you busy on weekends or throughout the week.
+The area is known for its deep history in Civil War sites, buildings and battlefields—but don’t forget about Mount Vernon, George Washington’s 500-acre estate, or U.S. Marine Corps War Memorial and Arlington National Cemetery in Arlington.

 Hike, Bike or Ride Through NOVA

-Rock climbing to scenic overlooks, Great Falls Park offers activities for both adrenaline junkies and laid-back family fun.
+Featuring hiking trails with scenic overlooks, Great Falls Park, a national park in Fairfax County, offers activities for both adrenaline junkies and laid-back family fun.
 Washington & Old Dominion Regional Park, a former railroad track that is now a 45-mile long pathway for cyclists and joggers, has an adjacent gravel trail for horseback riders while Prince William Forest Park, Algonkian Regional Park and Lake Anna State Park offer incredible views and miles of trails.

 The Best Pours in Northern Virginia